What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 It makes vaccinating a puppy or a kitten a bit tricky.
 On one hand, the immature immune system does not react strongly.
 On the other hand, the maternal antibodies neutralize a part of the vaccine antigens.

 This is why vaccinating a puppy or a kitten requires several injections.
 It gives the immune system more exposure to the pathogen’s antigens.
-It also gives more opportunities to admnister the vaccine at the precise point in time when the immune system is mature enough to create an appropriate response and when maternal antibodies have disappeared.

 How to vaccinate adult dogs or cats